andrewjw/site/_posts/2012-01-12-back-garden-weather-in-couchdb-part-3.md

 }
 ```

 Let's look at a part of the `day` template.
-The page is a fairly standard use of the <a
+The page is a fairly standard use of the
-href="http://code.google.com/apis/chart/">Google Chart Tools</a> library.
+[Google Chart Tools](http://code.google.com/apis/chart/) library.
 In this first snippet we render the
 maximum and minimum temperature values, and a blank div that we'll fill with the chart.

 ```javascript